romange/blog/content/post/single_threaded_redis.md

 See their [introductionary post]( https://medium.com/@john_63123/redis-should-be-multi-threaded-e28319cab744) about this.

-In the previous post I mentioned the following reasons why Redis core is single-threaded:
+In the previous post I mentioned the following arguments why Redis was designed as single-threaded:
 1. It preserves low tail latency by avoiding contention on locks.
-2. Horizontal scale is at least as good as vertical scale: N single-core machines are equivalent to a single process spanning N cores.
+2. Redis Cluster provides horizontal scale, which should be as good as vertical scale if not better: N single-core machines are equivalent to a single process spanning N cores.
-3. A redis client can pipeline requests reaching ~1M rps, which is an order of magnitude higher than the regular traffic throughput.
+3. Pipelining gives you more throughput.
+A redis client can pipeline requests reaching ~1M qps, which is an order of magnitude higher than the regular traffic throughput.
 4. Room for the upside on a single machine is limited anyway.
 5. Single-threaded is simple, multi-threaded is complicated.

-Before we continue forward, lets agree on few terms:
+I think that there are great benefits for having multi-threaded databases, so I am going to challenge these arguments.
+But before we continue forward, lets agree on few terms:
 *A vertically scalable system* is a system that can scale *almost* linearly with its performance metrics (aka requests per seconds) as a function of available CPUs on a single server.